-- 1. Schedule and carry out preventive maintenance and site inspection following prescribed procedures (for example, change wet bulb wick or recorder charts, clean pyranometer dome or ceilometer window, change anemometer bearings, and carry out preventive maintenance on more sophisticated pieces of equipment like radars and automatic weather stations as specified in the Standard Operating Procedures). - 2.
+- Schedule and carry out preventive maintenance and site inspection following prescribed procedures (for example, change wet bulb wick or recorder charts, clean pyranometer dome or ceilometer window, change anemometer bearings, and carry out preventive maintenance on more sophisticated pieces of equipment like radars and automatic weather stations as specified in the Standard Operating Procedures). - 2.
 Ensure availability of prescribed spare parts inventories. - 3.
-Monitor data availability and the performances of instruments and communications systems . - 4.
+Monitor data availability and the performances of instruments and communications systems13. - 4.
 Routinely verify correct functioning of instruments, following prescribed procedures. - 5.
 Perform on-site calibration checks to ensure that instrument performance is within tolerance, following prescribed procedures. - 6.
 Provide guidance and refresher training, remotely if necessary, to on-site staff, to maintain compliance with prescribed methods of operating the instruments, for making observations and with procedures for the reduction of observations. - 7.
 Inspect the exposure of instruments and remove any obstacles nearby if necessary. - 8.
 Record maintenance and site inspection events, calibrations, sensor/instrument replacements in maintenance log / metadata repository.

 - 1. Understanding of general meteorology as described in the Basic Instruction Package for Meteorological Technician (BIP-MT). - 2.
 Detailed understanding of meteorological instruments and methods of observation and particular familiarity with those employed at the site. - 3.
 Care in handling instruments. - 4.
-Accuracy in reading instruments. - 5.
-Maintenance and site inspection manuals, Standard Operating Procedures, practices and quality management systems.
+Accuracy in reading instruments.